christiandarvs/web-host-aws-tf/README.md

 - EC2: Used to host the website using a t2.micro instance.

 - S3: Used to store static web files (HTML and CSS).

-## TODO

-It displays the default Apache index page instead of the website files stored in S3 (s3 bucket policy related)